 Payment Methods

-If you’re transferring money to a non-Korean Bitcoin Exchange with an overseas bank address, you will probably have to pay additional fees.
+If you’re transferring money to a non-Korean Bitcoin Exchange with an overseas bank address, you will probably have to pay additional fees by your bank.
 Wire transfer to overseas banks may be costly depending on your domestic bank, and you may have to wait for the transfer to clear before receiving your Bitcoin.
 Also, most international exchanges do not accept KRW, so you’ll have to convert your KRW to USD.
 You may also have adjustments made to the BTC received due to the amount of time that has passed.

 Paying with a credit/debit card may also come with high fees and surprise charges as most exchanges will charge up to 5% in fees through third-party payment providers.
 Why the high fees?
 Debit cards are reversible and have a high risk of fraud.